Bezzecchi takes British Grand Prix pole, Miller second

 Gresini Ducati’s Alex Marquez was third quickest, just under two tenths down on Miller’s time and 0.412s off pole.
 Marquez also crashed towards the end of the session at Turn 1 in atrocious conditions but was unhurt.

-Augusto Fernandez – second in Q1 – was fifth on the GASGAS Tech 3 KTM from VR46 Ducati’s Marini, with Jorge Martin (Pramac Ducati) and Aprilia’s Maverick Viñales completing the top eight.
+Augusto Fernandez – second in Q1 – was fifth on the GasGas Tech 3 KTM from VR46 Ducati’s Marini, with Jorge Martin (Pramac Ducati) and Aprilia’s Maverick Vinales completing the top eight.

 Martin’s team-mate Johann Zarco was ninth ahead of Red Bull KTM’s Brad Binder.